rahulk93/rahulk93/README.md

 I have completed my Bachelor of Applied Information Technology majoring in Software Development degree at Toi Ohomai Institute of Technology.
 As a supplement to my degree I have also undertaken courses via Codecademy, Datacamp, W3Schools and Exercism websites.
 In Exercism website, I have been practicing C#, JavaScript, Java, Python and PL/SQL coding exercises.
 As part of studying cloud computing, I pursuing certifications in Microsoft Azure and Amazon Web Services.

 In my GitHub portfolio, you will find C#, Java and React.js repositories.
 Most of my C# repositories are results of me completing various courses in my Bachelor of Applied Information Technology majoring in Software Development degree at Toi-Ohomai Institute of Technology.
 On the hand, my React.js and Java repositories are results of me completing research based courses such as COMP.6214 Project 2 and GENR.7100 Project at Toi-Ohomai.
-This is also highlighted on my resume especially project experience section.
+This is also highlighted on my resume under especially project experience section.

 How to contact me: